jan-oratowski/jan-oratowski.github.io/_posts/2023-12-05-binggpt-favicon.md

 ---
 layout: post
-title: "Creating a favicon with DALL-E 2 or Bing GPT."
+title: "Creating a favicon with DALL-E 2 or Bing GPT"
 date: 2023-12-05 9:12:38 +0100
 categories: Web Favicon
 ---